simp/simp-doc/docs/user_guide/HOWTO/SNMPD.rst

       level:  priv|auth|noauth (default is defsecuritylevel)
       model: the model to use (default is defsecuritymodel)
       context: context to use (default "")
-      prefx:  prefix for the context exact| prefix (default exact)
+      prefix:  prefix for the context exact| prefix (default exact)
       groups: [array of groups to create this access for]